Day 1Arrive in Amsterdam, Holland (Embarkation)

 Day 3Cologne, Germany

 Today, enjoy a peaceful morning of cruising before reaching Cologne in the afternoon.
 One of Germany’s largest cities and capital of the Rhineland, Cologne straddles both sides of the Rhine, and is known for its soaring, twin-steepled gothic cathedral.
 Choose between an included GUIDED CITY WALK or JEWISH HERITAGE WALK.
 The Old Town abounds with cafés, shops, and taverns.
 Be sure to try a Kölsch pale lager, locally brewed in Cologne for over a hundred years!
+Enjoy a walk in the fabulous and magical Christmas markets before leaving Cologne and sailing to Koblenz.
 (Breakfast, Lunch, Dinner)

 Day 4Koblenz–Rhine Gorge–Rüdesheim

 Situated at the confluence of the Rhine and Moselle Rivers, 2,000-year-old Koblenz is the cultural and business center of the Middle Rhine region.
 Here, join a Local Guide for a WALKING TOUR of the city that reveals an eventful past through its castles, fortress walls, towers, squares, and monuments.
 The dramatic RHINE GORGE is the most beautiful stretch of river.
 Here, ancient castles stand sentry on lofty cliffs rising 400 feet above the waters.
 Cruise past the legendary rock of the Lorelei, where echoes of enchanted siren song lured unwitting sailors to their doom.
 In Rüdesheim, the quintessential Rhine Valley wine town, visit SIEGFRIED’S MECHANICAL MUSICAL INSTRUMENT MUSEUM to see and hear a large collection of self-playing calliopes and music boxes from the 18th to the early 20th centuries.
+The entire town transforms itself into one large Christmas market, offering products and specialties from a number of nations, all presented in a distinctive manner.
+You’ll be spoiled by the selection of shops offering a vast variety of Christmas presents and decorations.
+In the Market Square you’ll find Europe’s largest nativity scene, with life-size figures.
 Enjoy a SPECIAL TREAT before returning to your ship for dinner.
 (Breakfast, Lunch, Dinner)

 Day 5Mainz.
 Excursion to Heidelberg

 Strategically located at the confluence of the Rhine and Main Rivers is Mainz, with “civilized” origins dating back to around 38 BC.
 Today, this is Germany’s largest and most important wine market.
 Join your Local Guide for a GUIDED WALK through the Altstadt (Old Town) with its many intriguing shops and the whimsical Fastnachtsbrunnen (Carnival Fountain) on the Schillerplatz, a tribute to the jesters at the city’s annual Carnival celebration.
 Gutenberg, father of modern printing, was born here, and you’ll visit the captivating GUTENBERG MUSEUM.
 After lunch, travel to Heidelberg, home to the oldest university in Germany.
 With a LOCAL GUIDE, visit the imposing ruins of HEIDELBERG CASTLE, towering magnificently over the city and among the most important Renaissance structures north of the Alps.
 You’ll also see the famed GREAT VAT, the “World’s Largest Wine Barrel.”
 At nearly 23 feet high and 28 feet wide, the cask holds over 58,000 gallons of wine and has a dance floor built on top of it!
+At this time of year, an ice rink is set up at the foot of the castle, and stalls offer Glühwein, Bratwurst, and other tasty treats.
+The Christmas market itself is scattered over five town squares, and you’ll find a wide array of crafts and regional delicacies.
 (Breakfast, Lunch, Dinner)

 Day 6Strasbourg, France

 Situated on the border of France and Germany, Strasbourg blends the cultures of both countries in a delightful way.
 As capital of the Alsace region and seat of the Council of Europe and European Parliament, it is without a doubt an important city that manages to retain its historic charm.
 On your GUIDED SIGHTSEEING TOUR, visit the monumental red-sandstone GOTHIC CATHEDRAL with its ancient murals, stained-glass windows, and fascinating astronomical clock, as well as the magical LA PETITE FRANCE district, home to half-timber houses, quaint shops, inviting bistros, and a waterfront promenade.
 Also spend time exploring Place Kléber, a large historic square in the heart of the city, and Place Gutenberg in the heart of medieval Strasbourg, which features a statue of the inventor of the printing press.
-An optional excursion into the Alsace wine country is available today.
-After dinner tonight, enjoy an onboard WOODCARVING demonstration.
+Dating back to 1570, the traditional Christmas market is one of the oldest and finest in Europe.
+Located around Place de la Cathédrale and Place Broglie, its centerpiece is a giant Christmas tree.
+As you stroll through the festively decorated and illuminated streets you’ll notice the pleasing aromas of mulled wine, sweets, spice cakes, and biscuits—a truly magical atmosphere!
+This afternoon, an optional excursion into the Alsace wine region is available.
+This evening, enjoy an onboard WOODCARVING demonstration.
 (Breakfast, Lunch, Dinner)

 Day 7Breisach, Germany.
 Excursion to the Black Forest

 Located at the foot of Kaiserstuhl Mountain on the French-German border, Breisach is the gateway to Germany’s BLACK FOREST region, an area of unrivaled natural beauty with its forests of thick pine trees.
 The area got its name because the forests are so dense that local residents described them as black.
+There’s no better setting for this time of year than when smoke curls from the chimneys of the traditional Black Forest houses with their long sloping roofs, connoting images of warm and festively decorated interiors.
 Surely the most well-known products from this region are Black Forest ham, Black Forest cherry cake, and cuckoo clocks.
-You may opt for a visit to the workshop of a local woodcarver who produces clocks and other carvings, or to the open-air Museum of Vogtsbauernhof to see how life was lived in this area centuries ago.
+This afternoon there’s free time in Breisach to visit one more Christmas market—or you may join an optional excursion to Colmar in France’s Alsace region.
 (Breakfast, Lunch, Dinner)

 Day 8Basel, Switzerland (Disembarkation)